a-lost-witch/a-lost-witch/README.md

 ---

 ## 🌙 About Me
-I'm Adrita — a B.Tech ECE graduate with a love for technology, creativity, and stories.
+I'm an awkard B.Tech ECE graduate with a love for technology, creativity, and stories.
 I enjoy crafting clean, aesthetic user interfaces and blending engineering logic with design.

 ### ✨ What I Love